By Hayley Boriss, Agricultural Issues Center, University of California.

 Nearly all commercial garlic production is grown under contract between grower and buyer.
 Much of the commercial product is shipped to specific locations from which it is either processed for dehydration or moved to fresh market retail sales.
 The garlic industry remains concentrated in both the fresh and dehydrated markets.
 Only a handful of large shippers control the movement of fresh product, and an even smaller number of firms control almost all processing of the dehydrated product (ERS 2000).
 Gilroy, California, is known as the garlic capital of the United States, largely because that is where a large portion of U.S. garlic is grown, processed and shipped.
 The city also promotes itself as the home to the annual garlic festival each summer.

-Garlic consumption in 2010 was estimated at 2.3 pounds per person (ERS 2011).
-Much of the increase in demand has been attributed to both an increased affinity for its flavor and the promotion of the health benefits of garlic, which include antibiotic as well as antioxidant effects, and aiding in the reduction of cholesterol and blood pressure levels.
+The average garlic consumption per capita per year is 2.0 pounds.
+There has been a steady increase in demand for garlic because garlic has been attributed to both an increased affinity for its flavor and the promotion of the health benefits of garlic, which include antibiotic as well as antioxidant effects, and aiding in the reduction of cholesterol and blood pressure levels.

 In 2010, the United States exported 18.6 million pounds, or 8,431 metric tons (MT), of fresh U.S. garlic valued at $16.4 million, primarily to Canada and Mexico (FAS 2011).
 For all uses, the country exported 12.6 MT of garlic (ERS 2011).